doowb/map-config/README.md

 ### [.map](index.js#L63)
-Map a properties to methods and/or functions.
+Map properties to methods and/or functions.

 **Params**